Engel & Völkers

 Responsibilities of Landlords

-Along with legal rent increases in Dubai, landlords have a set of responsibilities they must adhere to, including:
+Along with legal rent increases in Dubai, landlords must:

 Negotiating Rent Increases in Dubai